jdherman/stockflow/README.md

-## stockflow
+## stockflow - really simple system dynamics

-Simple system dynamics using stocks and flows.
-Solves with discrete Euler (forward, explicit).
-Of course there are better ODE solution options if analytical forcing functions are available and you're concerned about stability.
-This library will be useful for model development with discrete forcing data or complicated conditional functions to define flows.
+Lightweight data structures for readable, maintainable models.
+Stocks are nouns and flows connect them.
+Solves with discrete Euler (forward, explicit) to keep it simple, which is bad if (1) you have closed-form functions for flows, in which case there are better libraries out there, and/or (2) you're concerned about stability.
+Good for users with flow functions that are discrete, piecewise, or otherwise messy.
 Also good for education and understanding what a model is actually doing.

+#### How to use

 __Create simulation__
 ```python